tyntec/api-collection/chat-api/v2/README.md

 # Release notes

+## 2.10

+This release introduces Viber as third channel on the Chat API.

+### Features

+#### Viber support

+Beginning with this release the Chat API starts supporting Viber as channel.

+The Viber channel supports to send

+ - text
+ - image
+ - text & button
+ - text & image & button

+messages.

+Using the channel requires you to request a viber id from tyntec.

 ## 2.9

 This release introduces the WhatsApp template management API and also APIs to retrieve information about your WhatsApp account and assigned phone numbers.